microsoft/vscode-docs/docs/languages/css.md

 ## Folding

 You can fold regions of source code using the folding icons on the gutter between line numbers and line start.
-Folding ranges are available for all declarations (e.g. rule declarations) and for multi-line comments in the source code.
+Folding ranges are available for all declarations (e.g. rule declarations) and for multiline comments in the source code.

 Additionally you can use the following region markers to define a folding range:
 `/*#region*/` and `/*#endregion*/` in CSS/SCSS/Less or `// #region` and `// #endregion` In SCSS/Less.